Scott Carpenter: Naval service

-Like many people in Boulder, Carpenter was deeply affected by the Japanese attack on Pearl Harbor, which brought the United States into World War II, and he resolved to become a naval aviator.
-On February 12, 1943, he enlisted at the U.S. Navy's recruiting officer at Lowry Field near Denver.
-He then traveled to the headquarters of the 12th Naval District in San Francisco, where he was accepted into the Navy's V-5 Aviation Cadet Training Program.
+Like many teenagers in Boulder, Carpenter was deeply affected by the attack on Pearl Harbor, which brought the United States into World War II, and he resolved to become a naval aviator.
+On February 12, 1943, he went to the U.S. Navy's recruiting office at Lowry Field near Denver and applied to join the Navy's V-5 Aviation Cadet Training Program.
+After obtaining his father's permission, he traveled to the headquarters of the 12th Naval District in San Francisco, where he passed physical and written examinations, and was accepted for training as an aviation cadet on April 11.

-The Navy had recruited plenty of potential aviators at this time, so to retain young men like Carpenter, the V-12 Navy College Training Program was created, whereby cadets attended college until their service was required.
-When Carpenter graduated from high school, he became a V-12A aviation cadet at Colorado College in Colorado Springs.
+The Navy had a large number of potential aviators in the pipeline at this time, so to retain young men like Carpenter, the V-12 Navy College Training Program was created, whereby cadets attended college until training positions became available.
+When Carpenter graduated from high school in 1943, he became a V-12A aviation cadet at Colorado College in Colorado Springs.
 Three semesters there were followed by six months of preflight training at Saint Mary's College of California in Moraga, California, and primary flight training at Ottumwa, Iowa, in a Stearman N2S for four months.
 The war ended before he finished training, so the Navy released him from active duty in September 1945.

-After visiting his father and stepmother in New York, Carpenter returned to Boulder in November 1945 to study aeronautical engineering at the University of Colorado at Boulder.
+After visiting his father and stepmother in New York, Carpenter returned to Boulder in November 1945 to study aeronautical engineering at the University of Colorado.
 He was given credit for his previous study, and entered as a junior.
 While there he joined Delta Tau Delta International Fraternity.
 He was severely injured in a car accident on September 14, 1946, after he fell asleep at the wheel of his 1934 Ford.
 The car went over a cliff and overturned.
 At the end of his senior year, he missed his final examination in heat transfer; a washed-out bridge prevented him from getting to class.
 This left him one requirement short of a degree.
-On May 29, 1962, after his Mercury flight, the university granted him his Bachelor of Science degree because "his subsequent training as an astronaut more than made up for the deficiency in the subject of heat transfer."

-Carpenter met Rene Louise Price, a fellow student at the University of Colorado, where she studied history and music.
+Carpenter met Rene Louise Price, a fellow student at the University of Colorado, where she studied history and music at the campus bookstore, where she worked part-time.
 She was a member of the Delta Delta Delta sorority.
 Her parents had also separated when she was young, and her mother too suffered from tuberculosis.
 They were married at St. John's Episcopal Church in Boulder in September 1948.